Majority of Mississippi educators support delaying school start or virtual learning, new survey shows - Mississippi's Best Community Newspaper

 “I think we need to be very clear that if we delay school opening for a couple of weeks, it doesn’t mean things are going to be better,” State Health Officer Dr. Thomas Dobbs said at a press conference last week.
 “It’s probably going to be bad for a long time.”

-Dobbs said though he wasn’t sure that he had the perfect answer himself, there is a way to open schools safely.
+Dobbs said though he wasn’t sure that he had the perfect answer himself, there is no way to open schools safely.

 “…Just from a pure infection control perspective, it makes perfect sense to not open schools at all because there will be more cases of coronavirus when we open schools …But schools are important.
 Our kids have to get educated,” Dobbs said.